Content Strategist | East London

 On-Ground CreativeBrief

-Brought in on the strength of the Urban Outfitters work.
-Three culturally significant names collaborating.
-The job was to capture the energy of the event with the same authenticity the collab stood for.
+Brought in from the Urban Outfitters work.
+Three culturally significant names in one room.
+The job was to capture it in a way that matched what the collab actually stood for.
 Not press photography.
-Actual cultural documentation.
+Cultural documentation.

 Documented a collab between three major cultural names.
 Resulted from direct relationship built through the Urban Outfitters project.